froggibella/bea-cv/index.md

 ### Profile

-Outgoing and detail-oriented, highly motivated Business Intelligence developer with ... __TODO: complete the sentence__
+Outgoing and detail-oriented, highly motivated Business Intelligence developer with 5 years of experience in business analytics and data warehousing.
+Proficient in creating dashboards, reports and ad-hoc analysis.

 ### Interests